 Jane Doucet writes irreverent novels full of humour and heart—the kind of books she likes to read herself.

 Shortly before launching The Pregnant Pause, an idea for another novel popped into Jane’s head.
 “Nope,” she told herself sternly.
-“Writing a book is hard and takes too long.”
+“Writing a book is hard work.”
 But it was an itch she couldn’t stop scratching.
-In July of 2021, Vagrant Press, the fiction imprint of Nimbus Publishing, will release her second novel, Fishnets & Fantasies, about a married couple in their late 50s who open a sex shop in their tiny coastal hometown of Lunenburg, Nova Scotia, on Canada’s East Coast.
+In June 2021, Vagrant Press, the fiction imprint of Nimbus Publishing, released her second novel, Fishnets & Fantasies, about a married couple in their late 50s who open a sex shop in tiny, tourist-friendly Lunenburg, Nova Scotia.